What features does the Pro version contain?

 How to restore the Pro version on a new device?

 As described above, the Pro version needs to be purchased only once per platform.
-In case the Pro version does not automatically activate after switching the device and using the same App Store account, then re-initiating the purchase process can trigger the download of the license.
+In case the Pro version does not automatically activate after switching the device and using the same App Store account, then re-initiating the purchasing process can trigger the download of the license (no worries - it is not possible to buy the Pro version twice with the same account).
 Additionally, in the iOS & macOS versions, there is a "Restore purchases" button on the "Pro version" page.

 If this doesn't work, it is also recommended to reset the App Store Cache (Windows / Android).